mmbric/react-text-row-count/README.md

   - **children**: `ReactElement` (required).
 Must be a single element; the component clones it to inject a ref.
   - **onRowCountChanged**: `(rows: number) => void`.
 Called whenever the computed row count changes.

-- **`calculateRowCount(element: HTMLElement): number`**
-  - Utility that computes the visible row count using the element’s measured height minus padding/borders and the computed line-height.
-Falls back to `1.2 * fontSize` if line-height is `normal`.

 ## DOM event

 A `rowcountchanged` event is also emitted on the child element: